pingcap/docs/data-migration/migrate-flat-file-tidb.md

 # Defines CSV format.
 [mydumper.csv]
 # Field separator of the CSV file.
-Must be ASCII character.
-Simple delimiters such as "," are not recommended.
-It is recommended to use an uncommon character combination like "|+|".
+Must not be empty.
+If the source file contains fields that are not string or numeric, such as binary, blob, or bit, it is recommended not to usesimple delimiters such as ",", and use an uncommon character combination like "|+|" instead.
 separator = ','
 # Delimiter.
-Can be ASCII character or empty.
+Can be zero or multiple characters.
 delimiter = '"'
 # Configures whether the CSV file has a table header.
-# If this item is set to true, the first line of the CSV file is treated as the header and skipped.
+# If this item is set to true, TiDB Lightning uses the first line of the CSV file to parse the corresponding relationship of fields.
 header = true
 # Configures whether the CSV file contains NULL.
 # If this item is set to true, any column of the CSV file cannot be parsed as NULL.